nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding a person to TalentHub

-   1. Test case: `add person n/Sydney Sweeney p/98765432 e/sydney@example.com a/311, Clementi Ave 2, #02-25 t/Celebrity`
+   1. Test case: `add person n/Alex Yeoh p/98765432 e/sydney@example.com a/311, Clementi Ave 2, #02-25 t/Celebrity`
       1. **Expected**
-         1. A contact with the name 'Sydney Sweeney' with the tag 'Celebrity' and phone number '98765432' is added to the persons list.
+         1. A contact with the name 'Alex Yeoh' with the tag 'Celebrity' and phone number '98765432' is added to the persons list.
          2. If you are on the Events tab, TalentHub will switch to the Persons tab and display the added contact.

    2. Test case: Add same person above